 Laser Skin Resurfacing

 Facial lines and wrinkles are evidence of skin deterioration.
 Age, sun exposure, smoking, and genetics all result in the loss and disruption of collagen.
-People with rough texture, irregular colour, wrinkling, and other superficial signs of aging often find relief in energy procedures such as laser skin resurfacing.
-Residents of Burlington, Hamilton, London, and other Ontario cities frequently choose to rejuvenate their skin with laser resurfacing at Cosmedica.
+People with rough texture, irregular colour, wrinkling, and other superficial signs of aging often find relief in a laser skin resurfacing treatment.
+Residents of Burlington, Hamilton, Oakville, and other Ontario cities frequently choose to rejuvenate their skin with these advanced energy procedures at Cosmedica.

 Good Candidates for Laser Skin Resurfacing

 It’s important to be in good overall health and have realistic expectations about the results that laser skin resurfacing can produce.
 This versatile treatment can benefit women and men with a range of concerns about the condition of their skin, including:

 Beyond these guidelines, the best way to determine whether you’re a good candidate for laser skin resurfacing is to schedule a consultation with Dr. Weiglein at Cosmedica.

 Our range of customizable laser treatments can address advanced issues of facial lining and uneven colour and texture.
 Laser skin resurfacing can be tailored to target signs of aging such as:

 - Damaged skin due to aging or sun exposure